wix-incubator/react-native-controllers/README.md

-id | Unique ID used to reference this view controller in future API calls passProps | Simple serializable object that will pass as props to the pushed component style | Style the navigation bar, see [Styling Navigation](#styling-navigation) below for all available styles
+id | Unique ID used to reference this view controller in future API calls passProps | Simple serializable object that will pass as props to the pushed component style | Style the navigation bar, see [Styling Navigation](#styling-navigation) below for all available styles leftButtons | Array of left buttons to add in the nav bar, see `setLeftButtons` below for array format righttButtons | Array of right buttons to add in the nav bar, see `setRightButtons` below for array format

 ##### Methods